 Just imagine how good you’ll look sliding and gliding with the best of them on one of London’s festively fabulous ice skating rinks!

 The Natural History Museum’s outdoor rink is one of the most enchanting in London.
 For starters, there’s a photo-worthy Christmas tree slap bang in the middle of the ice, and it’s fully decorated too.
-Hotel Chocolat are providing the hot chocolate, and you can also pick up cream teas and prosecco – winning!
+Benugo’s adjacent café will be dishing out winter warmers to enjoy from a viewing gallery overlooking the picturesque scenes below.

-Another of London’s most iconic ice skating venues has returned for 2017, and they’ve got a couple of new tricks.
-The biggest one is Skate Lates, which are evening sessions that feature specially curated music playlists, from 90s hip hop to R&B. Messrs Fortnum & Mason are once again running the rinkside show, offering champagne and chocolate fondue at the Skate Lodge, and twinkly goodness at the Christmas Arcade.
+Another of London’s most iconic ice skating venues has returned for 2018, and they’ve got a couple of new tricks.
+The biggest one is Skate Lates, which are evening sessions that feature specially curated music playlists, from 90s hip-hop to R&B. Messrs Fortnum & Mason are once again running the rinkside show, offering champagne and chocolate fondue at the Skate Lodge, and twinkly goodness at the Christmas Arcade.

 Strand, WC2R 1LA.
 Nearest station: Temple.
 Open from 8:45am – 22:15 most days, tickets start from £7.50 and can be purchased here.